Community

 Social Life Beyond Events

-Community does not only happen during scheduled events.
+Community doesn’t only exist during scheduled events.

 Writing From Inside Community